Validity of the Divorce Decree in the Foreign Countries

 Indian couples married in India can initially get a limited dissolution and then the final dissolution in the US.
 To get a final dissolution, the grounds should be cruelty, desertion, adultery or divorce based on one year separate and apart.

-The benefits of limited dissolution are that the couple can make use of the health insurance of the other or get spousal support benefits until the final divorce in the US (Virginia, Maryland or DC).
+The benefits of limited dissolution are that the couple can make use of the health insurance of the other or get spousal support benefits until the final divorce in the US (Virginia, Maryland DC or New Jersey).

-Contested and Uncontested divorce in the US (Virginia, Maryland or DC)
+Contested and Uncontested divorce in the US (Virginia, Maryland, DC or New Jersey)

 In a contested divorce, the parties want a divorce in the US, but cannot come to an agreement regarding property, child custody, etc. In such cases, the matter will need to be settled by the court after a separation agreement is signed.